Is there a connection Between Diabetes and Gum Disease

 Am I at Risk for Dental Problems if I am having diabetes?

-What can help me prevent problems associated with Diabetes?
+What can help me prevent dental health problems associated with Diabetes?

 What Can I Expect at My Checkup?
 Does my dentist need to know about my health condition?